mumbleskates/bilrost/README.md

   attribute to the message itself removes the requirement that the *whole message* needs to implement `Default`; instead, only the types of each ignored field need to do so.

+##### Marking a oneof variant as explicitly the empty variant

+* **"empty"**: While a oneof unit variant will become the empty-state variant of the oneof by default, it can also be explicitly marked.
+This attribute cannot be mixed with any other attributes.

+##### Embedding messages in oneofs

+* **"message"**: When used only with a `tag`, any kind of `enum` variant can be represented.
+Rather than being encoded as if it were a single field bearing the inner value, the variant value will be encoded and decoded exactly as if it were a message with its own fields.

+  Most attributes that apply to fields in a `Message` derive will work on fields in a `message` variant.
+Helper methods (described below) are not available as enum variants cannot have their own methods, and ignored fields are always initialized per-field.
+A unit variant (one with no braces or parentheses, and thus no fields) can also be encoded as a message, and will always encode and decode the same as the `()` empty message type.
+Such variants have no fields and can always be widened by adding some in the future.

 ##### Helper methods